Perturb-seq: Advantages and limitations

 Perturb-seq makes use of current technologies in molecular biology to integrate a multi-step workflow that couples high-throughput screening with complex phenotypic outputs.
 When compared to alternative methods used for gene knockdowns or knockouts, such as RNAi, zinc finger nucleases or transcription activator-like effector nucleases (TALENs), the application of CRISPR-based perturbations enables more specificity, efficiency and ease of use.
 Another advantage of this protocol is that while most screening approaches can only assay for simple phenotypes, such as cellular viability, scRNA-seq allows for a much richer phenotypic readout, with quantitative measurements of gene expression in many cells simultaneously.
 Perturb-seq can therefore combine the high throughput of forward genetics, in terms of the number of genetic perturbations, with the rich phenotype dimension of reverse genetics.

 However, while a large and comprehensive amount of data can be a benefit, it can also present a major challenge.
 Single cell RNA expression readouts are known to produce ‘noisy’ data, with a significant number of false positives.
 Both the large size and noise that is associated with scRNA-seq will likely require new and powerful computational methods and bioinformatics pipelines to better make sense of the resulting data.
 Another challenge associated with this protocol is the creation of large scale CRISPR libraries.
 The preparation of these extensive libraries depends upon a comparative increase in the resources required to culture the massive numbers of cells that are needed to achieve a successful screen of many perturbations.

 In parallel to these single-cell methods, other approaches have been developed to reconstruct genetic pathways using whole-organism RNA-sequencing.
 These methods use a single aggregate statistic, called the transcriptome-wide epistasis coefficient, to guide pathway reconstruction.
 In contrast with the statistical framework of the methods described above, this coefficient may be more robust to noise and is intuitively interpretable in terms of Batesonian epistasis.
 This approach was used to identify a new state in the life cycle of the nematode C. elegans.

+When the phenotyping of the pooled library is performed with microcopy, rather than RNA sequencing, the method is referred to as optical pooled screening, OPS.
+This allows investigating spatial, morphological, or dynamic cellular features that are not easily captured by RNA sequencing.
+Also OPS uses CRISPR technology to inactivate specific genes and DNA barcoding of each guide RNA to allow for all perturbations to be pooled together for phenotyping and later deconvoluted, with assignment of each phenotype to a specific guide RNA.
+In OPS the barcodes are read out by in situ sequencing.